 Each Fibonacci retracement level is Identified by a percentage, The percentage is how much of a prior move has the price retraced.
 Fibonacci retracement levels are 23.6%, 38.2%, 61.8%, and 78.6%, and while not officially a Fibonacci ratio, 50% is also used as a level due to its psychological importance.

 How to Use Fibonacci Retracement ?

-Fibonacci Retracement works best in trendy markets, As we can see in the weekly chart above, After creating a small supply zone, Nifty retraces from 50% Fibonacci retracement level providing a good opportunity to take up a buying position.
-Fibonacci retracement works in all kinds or markets, time-frames, and Trends.
+Fibonacci Retracement works best in trending markets, As we can see in the weekly chart above, After creating a small supply zone, Nifty retraces from a 50% Fibonacci retracement level providing a good opportunity to take up a buying position.
+Fibonacci retracement works in all kinds of markets, time-frames, and Trends.

-Fibonacci Extension is a tool used to determine how far price can travel after a pullback.
-Fibonacci extension is one of the most reliable tools to establish profit targets, Fibonacci Extension levels are also possible areas where price may reverse.
+A Fibonacci Extension is a tool used to determine how far a price can travel after a pullback.
+The Fibonacci extension is one of the most reliable tools to establish profit targets, Fibonacci Extension levels are also possible areas where prices may reverse.
 Trend based Fib Extension tool or Fibonacci Extension provides results in every kind of market and in all time frames.

 How to Use Fibonacci Extension?

 Unlike Fibonacci retracement which is plotted by joining 2 points (swing high and swing low), Fibonacci Extension is drawn by joining 3 points.
 In an uptrend, fib Extension is drawn by joining the lowest point, the highest point, and the low of the retracement or pullback.

 While trading with Fibonacci retracement and Extension It is essential to understand that Fibonacci Levels are a confirmation tool.
 Due to this reason, Fibonacci is best used alongside other technical tools and indicators such as Trend lines, RSI, Volume, Moving averages, and MACD.
 A signal is only trustable when confirmed by multiple Indicators.